Inside Sandringham: the Queen’s favoured place to mark accession day

 More than 200 people work at the estate, including gamekeepers, gardeners, farmers and employees in Sandringham’s sawmill and its apple juice-pressing plant, according to Town and Country magazine.

-The dining room is decorated with “a large silver artificial tree”, on which the Queen and her great-grandchildren put “the final touches” together, said Norfolk Live.
+At Christmas, the dining room is decorated with “a large silver artificial tree”, on which the Queen and her great-grandchildren put “the final touches” together, said Norfolk Live.

 It’s tradition, according to the Royal Household, that the family lay out presents for one another on Christmas Eve and exchange at teatime.
 The Queen also hands out gifts to some members of the household at Buckingham Palace and Windsor Castle, while staff in all the palaces, the Court Post Office and the Palace police receive a Christmas pudding and card from the monarch.